top of page

 3. Consistent moisture

 Spring and autumn generally provide the best conditions.
 Extremely hot and dry weather can cause seeds to fail, while cold and excessively wet conditions can slow or prevent germination.
+Warm, moist conditions are ideal for both germination and healthy grass growth.

-• Shaded areas benefit from shade-tolerant seed mixtures
+• Shaded areas benefit from shade-tolerant seed mixtures.

-• Ornamental lawns suit finer, more decorative grasses
+• Ornamental lawns suit finer, more decorative grasses.

-• High-traffic areas require hard-wearing, durable varieties
+• High-traffic areas require hard-wearing, durable varieties.

 Using the right seed ensures stronger establishment, better resilience, and a lawn that suits how the space is used.

-• Keep the soil moist for 2–3 weeks
+• Keep the soil moist for 2–3 weeks.

-• Avoid heavy foot traffic
+• Avoid heavy foot traffic during this period.

-• Mow once the grass reaches around 5–7 cm
+• Mow once the grass reaches around 5–7 cm.

-• Use sharp mower blades for a clean cut
+• Use sharp mower blades for a clean cut.

-• Avoid applying weed control products too early
+• Avoid applying weed control products too early.

 Good aftercare will significantly improve your results and help the new grass establish quickly.

-• Overseeding without proper preparation
+• Overseeding without proper preparation.

-• Using the wrong type of seed
+• Using the wrong type of seed.

-• Allowing the soil to dry out
+• Allowing the soil to dry out.

-• Overseeding at the wrong time of year
+• Overseeding at the wrong time of year.

-• Cutting the grass too soon
+• Cutting the grass too soon.

 Avoiding these mistakes will give your lawn the best chance of success.